 Of course, if there's a best, there has to be a worst.
 In the roundup of "Best Foods" from the Minnesota State fair, the winners were grilled peaches, an heirloom tomato and sweet corn BLT, and an UpNorth Puff pastry filled with "snappy porketta sausage, vinegary dill pickles and — why not? — chopped cheese curds."
 Meanwhile, at the other end of the spectrum, the oxymoronic Top Ten Worst included a pizza/waffle hybrid and a "Rainbow Cloud Roll" which is cotton candy rolled around three scoops of ice cream and filled with Fruity Pebbles."
 But even that didn't match up to the winner, a "Zesty PB&J Sausage."

 To truly be a renaissance man or woman you have to broaden your outlook.
 Sure, you can give kudos to the Apple Watch as the best way to tell time, or Sony headphones as the best way to listen to music.
 But if you're a dance enthusiast, I'm here to tell you you would be doing yourself a disservice to not look at a pair of Ryka Influence trainers, rated high in the category of "Best Zumba Shoes."
 Janet, don't say I'm not looking out for you.

-Marc Wollin of Bedford prefers dogs to cats.
+Marc Wollin of Bedford does not have a favorite color.
 His column appears regularly in The Record-Review, The Scarsdale Inquirer and online at http://www.glancingaskance.blogspot.com/, as well as via Facebook, LinkedIn and Twitter.